twotwentyseven/handbook/making-a-career.md

 ## Pay & Promotions

-We pay based on levels which primarily relate to your ability to work autonously with key skills and understandings in an efficient and effective manner.
+We pay based on levels which primarily relate to your ability to work autonomously with key skills and understandings in an efficient and effective manner.

 Each level is broken down into pay bands.
 When you first start, we'll determine your level and payband within it by reviewing your self-assessment, test, experience, interview and references.
 We'll offer what we think is fair while trying to meet your needs.